 Remember those carefree, stress-free, debt-free days?
 Maybe they were a long time ago, or perhaps you’ve just recently found yourself in over your head.
 Either way, you’re not alone.

-Today, many Canadians are living above their means, and it’s reflected in our household debt-to-income ratio, which is up nearly 25 percent from just one decade ago.
+Today, many of us are living beyond our means, and it’s reflected in our household debt-to-income ratio.
+Canada’s household debt is approximately 170% of disposable income, meaning the average Canadian owes about $1.70 for every dollar they earn after taxes.
+That’s a record, up nearly 100% from just 20 years ago.
 Those who’ve found themselves in a financial freefall can come from any economic or educational background—they may have suffered a personal tragedy, a professional setback, or perhaps they just didn’t understand the nuances of credit cards.
-Either way, once you’re in debt, the recovery can take years; not to mention hundreds (if not thousands) of dollars in interest.
+Either way, once you’re in trouble, paying off your debt can take years, and not to mention hundreds (if not thousands) of dollars in interest.

 Canada’s “borrowing binge” is taking its toll, causing both mental and physical anguish.
 In fact, recent studies have linked debt-related stress to depression, anxiety, high blood pressure, and even stroke.

 So, if you’ve found yourself staring at a stack of bills with tears in your eyes and your head in your hands wondering, “How did I get into this mess?”

 Or, if you keep your phone on vibrate to drown out the constant ringing from debt collectors…

 Or, if your financial woes are causing you sleepless nights and disagreements with your spouse or partner…

 Then debt consolidation may be just what you need to reclaim your financial freedom!
 There are a variety of ways to find debt consolidation help, and this is a great place to start!